opennetworkinglab/onos/apps/p4-tutorial/README.md

 [Click here to go to this exercise instructions](./exercise-1.md)

-This exercise shows how to start ONOS and Mininet with BMv2, it also demonstrates connectivity between hosts using the pipeline-agnostic application Reactive Forwarding, in combination with other well known ONOS services such as Proxy ARP, Host Location Provider, and LLDP Link Discovery.
+This exercise shows how to start ONOS and Mininet with BMv2, it also demonstrates connectivity between hosts using the pipeline-agnostic app Reactive Forwarding, in combination with other well known ONOS services such as Proxy ARP, Host Location Provider, and LLDP Link Discovery.